 On the next track, we will discuss the six steps in making an effective choice.
 The six steps are 1. paying attention to internal and external clues, 2. using both intuitive and practical reasoning, 3. evaluating options and their short- and long-term results, 4. making a choice, 5. committing to the choice, and 6. adapting to the unexpected.

-- Mellin, Laurel; The Pathway: Follow the Road to Health and Happiness; Harper Collins: New York; 2003.
+- Mellin, L. (2003).
+The Pathway: Follow the Road to Health and Happiness.
+New York, NY: Harper Collins.

 Online Continuing Education QUESTION 5